rahulramesh96/DNSExfil/README.md

   sudo tcpdump -i eth0 udp port 53 -vvv

+dnsexfil2.sh is a base64 encoded version of the dnsexfil.sh script.

+ ## Usage for dnsexfil2.sh
-	•	Replace "SensitiveData" with your actual sensitive data.
+Replace "SensitiveData" with your actual sensitive data.
-	•	Replace "your-collaborator-domain.burpcollaborator.net" with your Burp Collaborator domain.
+Replace "your-collaborator-domain.burpcollaborator.net" with your Burp Collaborator domain.
-	•	Make the script executable (chmod +x script_name.sh) and run it (./script_name.sh).
+Make the script executable (chmod +x script_name.sh) and run it (./script_name.sh).